peterjakubowski/Camera-Distance-Resolution/README.md

-# Camera Distance and Resolution
+# Camera and Lighting Positioning

-Tool to calculate and visualize resolution, sensor usage, and camera and lighting distances for flat art and copywork setups.
+Tool to calculate and visualize camera and lighting distances for flat art and copywork setups.

 1).
 Given a camera, lens, and object (usually flat works like flat art on paper, paintings, prints, etc.), determine the camera position for a chosen output resolution.
 The distance between camera and object is returned.